Bitcoin explained simply: everything you need to know

 There are many people who will sit up and take notice whenever Warren Buffett has something to say.
-But some crypto fans have already suggested that it isn’t worth taking the 89-year-old’s advice “because he doesn’t use a flip phone or email.”
+But some crypto fans have suggested that it isn’t worth taking the 91-year-old’s advice because he’s also known for not using a smartphone or email.
 Ultimately, the 2020s are going to be crucial for bitcoin.

 Some investors, such as Ray Dalio, founder of Bridgewater Associates, think bitcoin is of huge value.
 “To have invented a new type of money via a system that is programmed into a computer and that has worked for around 10 years and is rapidly gaining popularity as both a type of money and a storehold of wealth is an amazing accomplishment,” he says.